A Dissipatively Stabilized Mott Insulator of Photons

-More recently, superconducting circuits have been used to study many-body physics, leveraging the exquisite individual control of strongly interacting qubits.
-The platform builds upon the circuit quantum electrodynamics toolbox developed for quantum computing~\cite{wallraff2004strong}, and has been applied to digital simulation of spin models~\cite{salathe2015digital}, fermionic dynamics~\cite{barends2015digital} and quantum chemistry~\cite{Martinis2015-Molecule,kandala2017hardware}.
+Recently, photonic systems have emerged as an exciting platform for exploration of synthetic quantum matter~\cite{Hartmann2006, Greentree2006, Angelakis2007, Noh2016, Hartmann2016, Gu2017}.
+In particular, superconducting circuits have been used to study many-body physics of microwave photons, leveraging the exquisite individual control of strongly interacting qubits.
+This approach builds upon the circuit quantum electrodynamics toolbox developed for quantum computing~\cite{wallraff2004strong}, and has been applied to digital simulation of spin models~\cite{salathe2015digital}, fermionic dynamics~\cite{barends2015digital} and quantum chemistry~\cite{Martinis2015-Molecule,kandala2017hardware}.
 Equally exciting are analog simulation experiments in these circuits, studying low disorder lattices~\cite{underwood2012low}, low-loss synthetic gauge fields~\cite{Roushan2016,owens2017quarter}, dissipative lattices~\cite{raftery2014observation,fitzpatrick2017observation} and many-body localization in disorder potentials~\cite{roushan2017spectral}.
-In the circuit platform, the particles that populate the system are microwave photons that are inevitably subject to intrinsic particle loss channels.
+In the circuit platform, the particles that populate the system are microwave photons that are inevitably subject to intrinsic particle losses.
 Without an imposed chemical potential, the photonic system eventually decays to the vacuum state, naturally posing the challenge of how to achieve strongly-correlated matter in the absence of particle number conservation.

-To this end, an active area of research both theoretically and experimentally is the creation of tailored reservoirs~\cite{poyatos1996quantum} for preparation and manipulation of quantum states, where the environment coupling serves as a resource.
-Engineered dissipation has been employed to stabilize entangled states of ions~\cite{barreiro2011open}, single qubit states \cite{lu2017universal}, entangled two qubit states~\cite{shankar2013autonomously}, and holds promise for autonomous quantum error correction~\cite{kapit2015passive,kapit2016hardware,albert2018multimode}.
+To this end, dissipative preparation and manipulation of quantum states via tailored reservoirs have become an active area of research both theoretically and experimentally, where dissipative coupling to the environment serves as a resource~\cite{poyatos1996quantum,Plenio1999,Biella2017}.
+Such engineered dissipation has been employed to stabilize entangled states of ions~\cite{barreiro2011open}, single qubit states \cite{lu2017universal}, entangled two qubit states~\cite{shankar2013autonomously}, and holds promise for autonomous quantum error correction~\cite{kapit2015passive,kapit2016hardware,albert2018}.